sarven/sarvendev/_drafts/contract-testing-on-examples.md

 ```

 ## PHP Backend
-In the PHP backend we have a simple http client that fetches user details from the go backend service.
+In the PHP backend, we have a simple http client that fetches user details from the go backend service.

 ```php
 interface UsersClientInterface